The 4 Stages of Succession Planning

 Many companies make an attempt at long-term succession planning, fail, and give up.
 In order to develop a succession planning framework that produces the outcomes you set to out to achieve, it’s important to utilize the features of succession planning software.
 They’re designed to automate identifying top talent, managing and developing skills, and analyzing all of the data needed to make informed business decisions.
 Software can be compared to an all-in-one, automated succession planning toolkit; it walks you through the steps and then takes the guesswork and manual processes out of each step in the 4 stages of succession planning.

-When you leverage technology for effective planning, the system will help you identify key positions and then outline the skills and competencies necessary for success in those roles.
+When you leverage succession planning tools for effective planning, the system will help you identify key positions and then outline the skills and competencies necessary for success in those roles.
 Depending on the solution you select, it will also allow you to match candidates to future roles based on their existing skills, their potential, and in some cases, their self-disclosed interests and career goals.
 Then, by comparing the skills required for the role to the candidate’s demonstrated skills, the system will identify gaps and automate development planning and tracking over time.

 As you work through the steps in succession planning, losing momentum is common.
 That is, starting development plans and then failing to follow through on those plans happens often in organizations counting on manual and paper processes.
 Automation keeps planning and development at the forefront.